 The breast is the most ample part of the bird.
 Many people prefer its juiciness and mild flavor over other parts.
 But white meat is also more susceptible to drying out and getting stringy.
-Skinless, boneless chicken breasts are best cooked quickly at high heat.
+Skinless, boneless chicken breasts are best cooked quickly at high heat, though the cook time will be a little longer for baked chicken breasts.
 Try one of the techniques below to get started.

 How to Grill Chicken Breast